edrlab/thorium-reader-doc/content.en/210_reading/211_moving.md

 Attention !

 PDF bookmarks used to compensate for the lack of a table of contents in this format are not interpreted by Thorium.

+Unlike Landmarks, Bookmarks are made for users who want to place a mark into a book.

 {{< /hint >}}